erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 ## TODO

-- Create a markdown component: put in markdown, and use slimdown or marked (configurable) to render HTML
+- Create a handlebars-like component: put in a template and an object, and render HTML
-- Create a handlebars component: put in a template and an object, and render HTML
+- Add the map control

 ## Process